Multilingual Simplification of Medical Texts: The Corpus

-For experiments, we used 395 alignments from 22 \datahuman{} English articles as the test set, and 84 aligned sentence pairs from 5 articles as the validation set.
-The rest of the 1149 alignments from 74 articles were used for fine-tuning the neural CRF model.
-Table \ref{table:alignments} reports the precision, recall, and F1 scores of these methods against reference annotated alignments in \datahuman{}.
-We observe that the CRF alignment model trained on the Cochrane dataset achieved the best F1 measure; this is unsurprising, as it is the state-of-the-art supervised method.
-We therefore adopt this Neural-CRF$_{\text{Cochrane}}$ alignment model on all abstract-PLS pairs, other than those in \datahuman{} already, to create \datanoisy{}.

-\paragraph{Filtering.} Although the CRF model handles unaligned sentences by default, the resulting data remains noisy.
-We therefore adapt the method described in \citet{kim-etal-2021-bisect}, initially used in the context of sentence-splitting, to further filter misalignments in \datanoisy{}.
-This method can be described as follows: For each sentence pairing identified by the CRF model, we derive the set of lemmatized tokens in the complex and simple sentence denoted by $\mathcal{L}_c$ and $\mathcal{L}_s$ respectively.
-If the proportion of the overlapping tokens from the simplified sentence exceeds a threshold $r$, it is included in the filtered dataset:

-We used $r=0.5$ to strike a balance between the number of potential misalignments in the dataset and the extractiveness of the data.
-Overall, as evident in Table \ref{table:train_filtering}, this filtering process reduced the dataset size by about half.

-\subsubsection{Multilinguality}
+The automatic alignments for \datanoisy{} were derived using a BERT-based CRF alignment model \citep{jiang-etal-2020-neural}.
+This method outperformed other alignment methods when evaluated on a subset of \datahuman{}.
+Further details about these experiments can be found in Appendix~\ref{app:align_exp}.

+\paragraph{Multilinguality}

-We use the same 1-1 alignment property between English and other languages in Cochrane abstracts and PLS described above (Section~\ref{sec:data:multihuman}) to derive the multilingual portion of \datanoisy{} from the English data described in Section~\ref{sec:data:autoalignment}.
+We use the same 1-1 alignment property between English and other languages in Cochrane abstracts and PLS described above (Section~\ref{sec:data:multihuman}) to derive the multilingual portion of \datanoisy{} from the English data described in Section~\ref{sec:datanoisy}.
 As shown in Figure \ref{fig:art_dist_noise}, the distribution of the articles and sentence pairs across language in the noisy dataset is similar to that of the human-annotated dataset.
-There is significantly more data present for English, Spanish, French, and Farsi as compared to other languages.